bundle-deals/bundle-deals.github.io/_posts/2023-04-06-the-ultimate-guide-to-finding-the-best-bundles-online.md

 ### Service Bundles

 Service bundles are packages that include multiple services.
-For example, a bundle may include a monthly subscription to a streaming service and a gaming service.
+For example, a bundle may include a monthly subscription to a streaming service and a [gaming keyboards](https://bundledeals.xyz/best-keyboards).
 Service bundles are often priced lower than if you were to purchase each service individually.

 ### Time-Limited Bundles